 And yet, with all his achievements, Bouvier now finds himself in the role of Southampton Town Councilman.
 “I’d been considering it for a long time,” he says, noting that he finally went for it in 2015 after Town Supervisor Jay Schneiderman asked him to run.

-The seasoned scuba diver had noticed ongoing deterioration of local waterways and he believed bringing his science background to the Town Board could help them something about it.
+The seasoned scuba diver had noticed ongoing deterioration of local waterways and he believed bringing his science background to the Town Board could help them do something about it.
 “The bay bottom is completely different than I remember it,” he adds.
 “That sort of set things in motion.”

 Now, with his term about to end, Bouvier must decide if he’ll run again.
 “A lot of the things we’re doing are making an impact,” he says.